 Meanwhile, RDP will let you use a remote computer as if you were sitting right in front of it.
 That’s particularly useful for IT technicians who need to troubleshoot or maintain remote machines.

-Last but not least, consumer-targeted VPN will let you connect to the internet as if you were in a different location depending on which country the server used is.
+Last but not least, a consumer-targeted VPN will let you connect to the internet as if you were in a different location depending on which country the server used is.

 A first-party remote desktop tool for Windows users is Microsoft’s Windows RDP, which is where the term RDP came from.
 There are third-party options as well, and one of the most popular picks is TeamViewer.
 As mentioned earlier, ExpressVPN and NordVPN are commercial VPNs, and they’re two of the biggest names in the game.